 We hope our list of climbing plants for walls and fences provides you with plenty of inspiration.
 Whatever surface you’re trying to cover, and whatever conditions you’re planting in, Thompson and Morgan has a climbing plant to suit every garden.

-For more top climbing plant recommendations, and the best advice for transforming vertical spaces in your garden, head to our climbing plants hub page.
+For more top climbing plant recommendations and expert growing guides, head to our hub page.

 How do you plant climbing plants?